 Rectal cancer develops slowly and usually starts as polyps, which are overgrowths of tissue in the lining of the colon.
 Rectal cancer may develop within a polyp, but not all polyps contain cancer.

-Rectal Cancer Types
+Types of Rectal Cancer

 More than 95% of colorectal cancers are adenocarcinomas.
 Approximately 90% of colorectal adenocarcinomas began as adenomas, which are a type of polyp that may become cancer.